stfc/SCD-OpenStack-Utils/chatops_deployment/docs/INSTALL.md

 ## Quick Start:

 - If you are deploying from scratch, start at [Setting up localhost](#setting-up-localhost)
-- If you already have the repository cloned and the vault password saved then start at [Deploy infrastructure](#deploy-infrastructure).
+- If you already have the repository cloned, the vault password saved and the projects clouds.yaml then start at [Deploy infrastructure](#deploy-infrastructure).
 - If you only need to make changes to an existing deployment then start at [Configure infrastructure](#configure-infrastructure)
 - To destroy all infrastructure, see [Destroy infrastructure](#destroy-infrastructure)

+## OpenStack Project Requirements:

+The project `KHalford-Scratch-Space` is already setup with all the required requisites.
+The variables in this project reference that project.
+If you are using a different project for a deployment not used by the Cloud Team you will require the following:

+- A floating IP (e.g. 130.246.X.Y)
+- DNS records:
+  - `<your-domain> CNAME host-130-246-X-Y.nubes.stfc.ac.uk`
+  - **AND**
+  - ```
+    # EITHER
+    *.<your-domain> CNAME host-130-246-X-Y.nubes.stfc.ac.uk
+    # OR
+    kibana.<your-domain>.
+CNAME   host-130-246-X-Y.nubes.stfc.ac.uk.
+    grafana.<your-domain>.
+CNAME   host-130-246-X-Y.nubes.stfc.ac.uk.
+    prometheus.<your-domain>.
+CNAME   host-130-246-X-Y.nubes.stfc.ac.uk.
+    alertmanager.<your-domain>.
+CNAME   host-130-246-X-Y.nubes.stfc.ac.uk.
+    chatops.<your-domain>.
+CNAME   host-130-246-X-Y.nubes.stfc.ac.uk.
+    ```
+- Ports 80 and 443 open inbound from the internet
+- OpenStack Volume for Prometheus ~10GB
+- OpenStack Volume for Elasticsearch ~10GB

 ### Deploying the Infrastructure: